-Employment Term.
+1.1 Employment Term.
 The Company hereby offers to employ Executive, and Executive hereby agrees to serve, in the capacities outlined in this Section 1.1 on the terms and conditions set forth in this Agreement.
-During the period commencing on the Effective Date and ending on August 31, 2018, Executive shall serve as a Vice President of the Company and Executive Advisor to the CEO, and, thereafter, for the remainder of the Employment Term (as defined in this Section 1.1), Executive shall serve as a Vice President, the General Counsel, Corporate Secretary, Chief Administrative Officer, and Chief Compliance Officer, in all cases, reporting to the President and CEO.
-Executive's employment under this Agreement shall commence on the Effective Date and shall continue for a period of three (3) years ("Initial Term"), subject to the provisions of Section 2, and shall automatically be renewed for successive one (1) year periods (each a "Renewal Term") thereafter unless Executive's employment is terminated by either Party giving written notice to the other Party at least sixty (60) days in advance of the expiration of the Initial Term or any Renewal Term.
+During the period commencing on the Effective Date Executive shall serve as a President, Fluids Systems and Vice President of the Company reporting to the President and Chief Executive Officer ("CEO").
+Executive's employment under this Agreement shall commence on the Effective Date and shall continue for a period of three (3) years from the Executive's Employment Date ("Initial Term"), subject to the provisions of Section 2, and shall automatically be renewed for successive one (1) year periods (each a "Renewal Term") thereafter unless Executive's employment is terminated by either Party giving written notice to the other Party at least sixty (60) days in advance of the expiration of the Initial Term or any Renewal Term.
 The period during which Executive is employed hereunder shall be referred to as the "Employment Term."
 Termination by sixty (60) days' written notice pursuant to this Section 1.1 shall be treated as a termination by Executive under Section 2.2 if given by Executive or as a termination without Cause under Section 2.3 if given by the Company.